Monuments in Haiti

 Here are some popular Haitian monuments in Haitian and in various places around the world

-The four bronze soldiers atop the monument's granite base represent the service and sacrifice of the Chasseurs Volontaires de Saint-Domingue, the 500-man Haitian unit that fought in the Oct.
-9, 1779, battle that decided the Siege of Savannah.
+The four bronze soldiers atop the monument's granite base represent the service and sacrifice of the Chasseurs Volontaires de Saint-Domingue, the 500-man Haitian unit that fought in the battle that decided the Siege of Savannah on October 9th, 1779.

 Citadelle Laferriere